*Office is closed on Saturday and Sunday. See announcements below for changes to our regular office hours.

 Coronavirus Notice (COVID-19)

 COVID-19 is a new coronavirus.
-This virus affects the respiratory system.
+This virus infects people primarily through their respiratory tract (nose and lungs).
 The most common symptoms often feel like a cold or the flu.
-Common symptoms include fever, coughing and shortness of breath.
+Common symptoms include fever, coughing, shortness of breath, loss of the sense of smell and sometimes other symptoms such as diarrhea.
 You may also get a sore throat, body aches or tiredness but these are more typical of flu symptoms.
 Symptoms can appear anywhere from 2 to 14 days after exposure.

 Runny nose, nasal stuffiness, sneezing and headaches are NOT symptoms of COVID-19.
 These symptoms are more typical of allergies, colds and the flu.
 If you have any of these symptoms, you likely don’t have COVID-19.

-The people most at risk are the same groups most at risk for the flu.
-That means people 65 and older and those with weak immune systems and chronic disease, including respiratory diseases such as asthma, COPD and emphysema.
+The people most at risk are people 65 and older and those with chronic disease, such as hypertension, diabetes, obesity, respiratory diseases such as asthma, COPD and emphysema.

-Mid-Cities Allergy & Asthma Center will continue regular office hours during this time of recommended social distancing [CDC: 1 meter of spacing (3.3 feet) between people, no shaking hands, crowd avoidance, etc].
+Mid-Cities Allergy & Asthma Center will continue regular office hours during this time of recommended social distancing [CDC: 6 feet between people who don't live together, no shaking hands, crowd avoidance, etc].
 We care for many elderly patients, those with lung conditions and weakened immune systems.
 For these reasons, we have made a few changes to our office procedures which will help our patients feel more comfortable.

 (3) We ask that patients coming in for scheduled well office visits or allergy shots keep at least three empty chairs between one another.
 Patients will be roomed immediately for the check-in process with vital signs being taken in the exam rooms.
 Patients will not be sent to check-out if there is a line.